HISTORY

 1788-1789 The first Chinese in the Pacific Northwest?: Affee and Aehaw with John Meares at Nootka Sound

 We may eventually learn otherwise once researchers have gone through crew lists of merchant ships preserved in British and American archives [1].
-For now, however, the first named Chinese individuals to reach this continent seem to have been two seamen who served with John Meares in his voyage to Vancouver Island in 1788-89, Affee (Ah Fei?) and Aehaw (Ah Ho?)
+For now, however, the first named Chinese individuals to reach this region seem to have been two seamen who served with John Meares in his voyage to Vancouver Island in 1788-89, Affee (Ah Fei?) and Aehaw (Ah Ho?)
 [2].
 The “Ah” prefix shows that both were ethnic Cantonese.
 They belonged to a group of 50 Chinese who had come with Meares from Canton and Macao.
-Affee and Aehaw were assigned by Meares to help man a small ship, the North-West America, that had just been built on Vancouver, mainly by Chinese carpenters.
+Affee and Aehaw were assigned by Meares to help man a small ship, the North-West America, that had just been built on Vancouver, mainly by Chinese shipwrights.
 Its mission was to trade along the coast for sea otter furs and to take those for sale to China.

 Meares had left Canton [Guangzhou] with two British-built ships, the Felice and the Iphigenia.
 He wrote: “The crews of these ships consisted of Europeans and China-men, with a larger proportion of the former.
 The Chinese were, on this occasion, shipped as an experiment: – they have generally been esteemed an hardy, and industrious, as well as ingenious race of people; they live on fish and rice, and, requiring but low wages, it was a matter also of oeconomical consideration to employ them; and during the whole of the voyage there was every reason to be satisfied with their services. – If hereafter trading posts should be established on the American coast, a colony of these men would be a very valuable acquisition.”
 [3]